 In 2005, the Security Council requested that the International Criminal Court (ICC) investigate the massive human rights violations in Darfur.
 France, along with the other members of the Security Council party to the Statute of the International Criminal Court, supported resolution 1593 (2005), which submitted this case to the ICC.
 This Resolution constituted the first time the Security Council had brought a case before the ICC under the Rome Statute (1998).
 The ICC issued warrants for the arrest of the Sudanese Minister for Humanitarian Affairs, Ahmad Harun, and a regional Janjaweed militia leader, Ali Kushayb, on 2 May 2007.
 On 4 March 2009, Pre-Trial Chamber I of the International Criminal Court (ICC) issued a warrant for the arrest of Omar Hassan Ahmad Al Bashir, President of Sudan, for war crimes and crimes against humanity.
 Another arrest warrant was issued on 12 July 2010 against President Bashir for genocide (the first warrant for genocide by the ICC).

-In the six-monthly debate in the Security Council on 8 June 2011 on the follow-up of resolution 1593, the Prosecutor of the ICC, Luis Moreno-Ocampo, again deplored that the Sudanese government was not cooperating with the ICC, contrary to the provisions of resolution 1593 (2005).
+In the six-monthly debate in the Security Council on 3 June 2013 on the follow-up of resolution 1593, the Chief Prosecutor of the ICC, Fatou Bensouda, again deplored that the Sudanese government was not cooperating with the ICC, contrary to the provisions of resolution 1593 (2005).
 She said "with a deep sense of frustration and even despair" to the Council that crimes continued to be committed in Darfur, including some involving personalities already prosecuted by the International Criminal Court.
 She called on the Council to act on the basis of information collected by the ICC to allow the arrest of Omar el-Bashir, or at least prevent him from traveling.

 United Nations Interim Security Force for Abyei (UNISFA)